-Most significantly, the clinic briefs have been cited by appellate judges and Supreme Court Justices in their opinions.
-Justice Thomas cited the clinic’s brief on behalf of the CCJ in his dissenting opinion in Arizona v.
-The Inter Tribal Council of Arizona, __ U.S. __; 133 S.Ct.
+Most significantly, clinic briefs have been cited by appellate judges and Supreme Court Justices in their opinions.
+Justice Thomas cited the clinic’s brief on behalf of the Claremont Institute’s CJC in his dissenting opinion in Arizona v.
+The Inter Tribal Council of Arizona, 133 S.Ct.
 2247, 2266 (2013) (Thomas, J. dissenting).
 The clinic’s brief in another case was cited by Ninth Circuit Judge N. R. Smith in his dissent in American Trucking Associations v.
 City of Los Angeles, 660 F.3d 384, 412 (9th Cir.
 2011) (N.R.
 Smith, dissenting).